Hele-Shaw flow

-Hele-Shaw flow is defined as Stokes flow between two parallel flat plates separated by an infinitesimally small gap, named after Henry Selby Hele-Shaw, who studied the problem in 1898.
+Hele-Shaw flow is defined as flow taking place between two parallel flat plates separated by a narrow gap satisfying certain conditions, named after Henry Selby Hele-Shaw, who studied the problem in 1898.
 Various problems in fluid mechanics can be approximated to Hele-Shaw flows and thus the research of these flows is of importance.
 Approximation to Hele-Shaw flow is specifically important to micro-flows.
 This is due to manufacturing techniques, which creates shallow planar configurations, and the typically low Reynolds numbers of micro-flows.